 |4||MBA||$30,000 to $40,000 per year|

 If you are willing to know more about the Canada Study Visa process, you can certainly contact us by writing us an email at firstname.lastname@example.org and one of our experts will help you out in every possible way.
-You may also call us at +91-9310-10-6988 or you can also receive a call back from our expert once you fill out the inquiry form.
+Call us at +91-9310-10-6988 or you can also receive a call back from our expert once you fill out the inquiry form.
 You can also talk to our experts directly through our live chat feature and clear your doubts instantaneously.

 We at Pi Overseas have a team of dedicated experts that cater to every need of the clients.
 We have a proven track record in the immigration industry which was achieved in a very short span of time.
 Our experts will help and guide you through every step of the filing process and keep you posted throughout the whole cumbersome process of visa filing.